Jet Propulsion Laboratory: Location

 When it was founded, JPL's site was immediately west of a rocky flood-plain – the Arroyo Seco riverbed – above the Devil's Gate dam in the northwestern panhandle of the city of Pasadena in Southern California, near Los Angeles.
 While the first few buildings were constructed in land bought from the city of Pasadena, subsequent buildings were constructed in neighboring unincorporated land that later became part of La Cañada Flintridge.
 Nowadays, most of the 168 acre of the U.S. federal government-owned NASA property that makes up the JPL campus is located in La Cañada Flintridge.
 Despite this, JPL still uses a Pasadena address (4800 Oak Grove Drive, Pasadena, CA 91109) as its official mailing address.
 There has been occasional rivalry between the two cities over the issue of which one should be mentioned in the media as the home of the laboratory.

 Employees

-After the 2024 layoffs, there are only approximately 5,500 full-time Caltech employees and contractors working on any given day.
-NASA also has a resident office at the facility staffed by federal managers who oversee JPL's activities and work for NASA.
-There are also some Caltech graduate students, college student interns and co-op students.

-JPL officially ended DEI hires and practices stemming from federal pressure in 2025 by removing its Chief Diversity Leader.
+Following multiple rounds of workforce reductions in 2024, 2025 and 2026 the Jet Propulsion Laboratory (JPL) maintains a staff of approximately 5,000 regular employees.
+While operated by Caltech, the facility hosts the NASA Office of JPL Management and Oversight (NOJMO), which consists of federal managers who provide on-site contract oversight and regulatory compliance.
+The laboratory's workforce is supplemented by Caltech graduate students as well as undergraduate interns and co-op students.
+In early 2025, in accordance with federal executive orders, JPL began dissolving its Diversity, Equity, and Inclusion (DEI) programs, leading to the removal of its Chief Diversity Leader in April 2025.